Brittany Ferries confirmed that it will not operate a UK-Portugal ferry route in summer 2021.

 Despite the positive operational and technical outcome, everything changed because of the announcement that Spain would welcome British tourists again from May 24.

 Brittany Ferries believes that Spain will be added to the “Green List” of the United Kingdom in June.
-New COVID cases in Spain have fallen to the lowest level since August 2020 and the vaccination programme is moving quickly with ~50% of all Spaniards now vaccinated.
+New COVID cases in Spain have fallen to the lowest level since August 2020 and the vaccination program is moving quickly with ~50% of all Spaniards now vaccinated.

 According to Christophe Mathieu (Brittany Ferries' CEO), technically, they could open a route to Oporto, but the game had changed rapidly with the announcement from Spanish authorities.